-- wants to begin a new career
+- Begin a new career

 Students are provided with a hands-on introduction to the universal architecture of the web.
 This course covers website construction with HTML5 and CSS, design and usability concepts, website hosting and administration.
 Students will learn how to build a simple, professional-class website.

-In this course, we will extend our knowledge of HTML5 & CSS in building multipage websites.
-We will cover file structure and hierarchy, CSS strategies for managing multi-column layout, CSS drop-down menus, tables, forms, multimedia.
+In this course, students will extend their knowledge of HTML5 & CSS in building multipage websites.Students will explore CSS strategies for managing multi-column layout, responsive design principles, CSS drop-down menus, tables, forms, multimedia.

 This course examines the interplay between clear business messaging and search engine optimization.
 Principles covered include: Niche Service, Location, Speed, Proper Website Structure, Blogs, Target Keywords, Tags, Metadata, Google Analytics basics, Google Search Console basics, AdWords basics, Tips and Tricks.